jrheard/blog/python/tic-tac-toe.md

 **This function is your game's AI opponent!** Your goal here is to write some code that looks at the passed-in board, thinks really hard, and then picks the best possible space where the computer should make its next move.
 Make this as crazy as you want—the goal is for this function to crush the human player (or at least force a tie)!

+Hint: this function should probably check to see if the player's about to win on their next move.
+If that's the case, the computer should make a move on that spot so that the player isn't able to use it!

 **Note:** this function takes a game board as input.
 This function **should not modify that board** (e.g. the function shouldn't do something like `input_board[1][2] = 'X'`).
 I've written a test that checks for this.

 In general, functions shouldn't modify their inputs.
 If a program has functions that modify their inputs, that program quickly becomes hard to understand and make changes to.
 When you're using a function, you want to just figure out what data it takes as input and what data it returns—you **don't** want to also have to ask questions like: "Will this function mangle the list I'm passing it as input?"